mtumilowicz/java11-pattern-splitasstream/README.md

     assertThat(top3Letters, is(List.of("a", "b", "c")));
     ```
-1. count the words appearances
+1. count the words occurrences
     ```
     var pattern = Pattern.compile(" ");